Kristof89Szabo/milestonetwothree/src/main/java/com/exam/docker/README.md

 - **VOLUME**: Creates a mount point for a volume.
 - **EXPOSE**: Informs Docker that the container listens on specific network ports at runtime.

-- **CMD**: Provides default commands or an entry point for the container when it starts.
+- **RUN**: Executes commands within the image during the build process.
+  Each RUN instruction creates a new layer in the image, capturing the changes made by the command.
+  It is commonly used to install software, set up configurations, and perform other tasks required to create a functioning image.
+  > RUN [apt-get update && apt-get install -y python3]

+- **CMD**:CMD instruction allows you to set a default command, which will be executed only when you run container without specifying a command.
+If Docker container runs with a command, the default command will be ignored.
+  > CMD ["python3", "app.py"]
 - **ENTRYPOINT**: Configures the container to run as an executable.
+Parameters are not ignored when Docker container runs with command line parameters.
+  > ENTRYPOINT ["java", "-jar", "/app/jarname.jar"]

 ### Docker Volumes